Pragyanpudhari/Fitness-future/README.md

 # Fitness-future
-This i a fitness website with covid- 19 tracker
+This is a fitness website with covid- 19 tracker